Milad7774/Responsive-e-commerce-web-application/README.md

 - ### Features in V4.0 (Code)
 - Pretty much Same as V3.0
-- Moved From Saving items in products.json to using a Database
+- Moved From Saving items in products.json to using a Database(MySql)
+- MySql Apache server
 - Full CRUD operations are still Available